WZRD (band): 2006–10: Early years and formation

 Scott "Kid Cudi" Mescudi and Oladipo "Dot da Genius" Omishore met through a mutual friend, with whom Cudi once worked at Abercrombie & Fitch.
 After working together for about seven months, Cudi was being evicted from his apartment.
 With plans to move back to Cleveland, Ohio, Dot da Genius' parents allowed Cudi to stay with them and their family, so the two could continue working together and pursue their music careers.

+Omishore helped Cudi produce his 2007-recorded single "Day 'n' Nite" and smoked drugs once he heard his 2023 single "Porsche Topless".
+Since that release, Omishore has been revealed sober.

 In addition to being very good friends, Dot da Genius has produced some of Kid Cudi's earliest work from his demos, to songs on his critically acclaimed mixtape A Kid Named Cudi (2008), which was Cudi's breakout project and the first to feature their hit single "Day 'n' Nite".
 Since then they have worked together on Cudi's debut album Man on the Moon: The End of Day (2009) as well as his second album, Man on the Moon II: The Legend of Mr. Rager (2010).
-It wasn't until they were recording "Trapped in My Mind" for Cudi's second album, that ideas of a rock album surfaced.
+It was not until they were recording "Trapped in My Mind" for Cudi's second album, that ideas of a rock album surfaced.
 In an interview with Complex magazine, Dot da Genius recounted the recording session: "It was pretty much the same time that we built a studio in Cudi's crib.
 We did "Trapped In My Mind" and we were dwelling on it like, "This is crazy, we need to put some guitar riffs on this."
 So I had my homie B-rent, come through Cudi's crib with his guitar, and Cudi did the guitar riff with his mouth cause Cudi couldn't play the guitar.
 So Brent replayed it.
 Then Cudi picked up [Brent's] guitar and started fiddling around with it, and I swear to you within like five minutes, he had a legitimate guitar riff.
 He never played a guitar a day in his life, but had an ill riff that we could make a song with."